Andrej Kiska: Tax non-compliance and legal problems

-Andrej Kiska's companies were involved in a number of tax-non compliance issues.
+Kiska's companies were involved in a number of tax-non compliance issues.
 Improperly reported income from various business activities resulted in a smaller VAT and Income tax payments.
+Process against Kiska and his business partner from KTAG s.r.o.
+Eduard Kučkovský commenced in June 2023 at District Court in Poprad.
+He was convicted and sentenced to a two-years of suspended imprisonment and a fine of 15,000 euros (about $16,300).

+In 2024, the fine was cancelled while the prison term was reduced to one following an appeal.
+The conviction resulted in the cancellation of his pension by the Slovak presidential office.
+Andrej Kiska responded that the verdict was the result of threats made by Robert Fico.
+“Fico threatens inconvenient judges with disciplinary proceedings, and fear has spread among the judiciary.
+I can’t explain today’s decision of the Regional Court any other way” … “I will not stop fighting to clear my name until the truth is revealed, and we are filing an appeal with the Supreme Court.”

 In his personal tax filing he did not disclose personal propagation before elections performed by his company as a non-cash income, but claimed that he paid for it.
 Eventually tax office confirmed he did not pay, did not report non-cash income, and his company did not report income from propagation activities but fully deducted all VAT.
 Remaining costs additionally decreased tax base.